philipturner/home-built-stm/README.md

 _Top view of the cuts into wood, after removing additional dust._

 I visually inspected the corner of the aluminum billet a second time.
 The bottom surface is indeed more flush than I previously thought.
 But there is significant non-chipped material remaining on the upper surface of the billet.
 A miniature version of the disaster that was `example8.FNC`.

+---

+Based on the above observations, I decided what to do next.
+Keep the drill bit; do not swap it with a fresh one.
+Keep using the same aluminum billet.
+Read literature on "chatter" in CNC machining, to understand whether it may be causing issues.
+Then, drill a hole similar to `example7.FNC`, but with the machine producing much less loud noise.